yycorcino/byte-lobster/README.md

 ## Usage

-Once you have installed the Byte Lobster Chrome extension, you can easily utilize its powerful features to streamline your assembly programming workflow.
+Once you have installed the Byte Lobster Chrome extension, you can easily utilize its features to simplify your assembly programming workflow.
 Follow these steps to make the most out of the extension:

-1. Open the [Online Assembly Environment](https://cpulator.01xz.net/?sys=arm): Open [CPUlator](https://cpulator.01xz.net/?sys=arm) or click on the Chrome extension and "Open ARM CPUlator."
+1. Open the [Online Assembly Environment](https://cpulator.01xz.net/?sys=arm): Open [CPUlator](https://cpulator.01xz.net/?sys=arm) or click on the Chrome Extension Icon and click "Open ARM CPUlator."
    <img src="https://github.com/yycorcino/byte-lobster/blob/media/chrome-ext-wrong-page.png"/>
    <br />

-2. Write and Test Your Code: Write your assembly code as usual, utilizing the programming environment's editor and tools.
+2. Write and Test Your Code: Write your assembly code as usual, utilizing the programming environment's editor, tools, and memory.
 Test and debug your code to ensure it functions correctly.
    <br />

-3. Clear Registers: When you want to reset or clear the registers, simply click on the Clear Registers button provided by the extension.
-This action clears all the general registers, allowing you to start fresh without any residual values.
+3. Clear Registers: When you want to reset or clear the general registers, simply click on the "Reset General Purpose Registers" button provided by the extension.
+This action clears all the general registers, allowing you to start fresh and observe again how registers interact with you assembly program.
    <br />

 4. <p>